 June 04, 2017

-This idea that we should favor interventions with more evidence, and that expected utility theory can’t capture this, is summed up in this blog post from Give Well, I think from a couple of years ago.
+This idea that we should favor interventions with more evidence, and that expected utility theory can’t capture this, is summed up in this blog post from GiveWell from 2016.

 “There seems to be nothing in explicit expected value that penalizes relative ignorance, or relatively pearly grounded estimates.
 If I can literally save a child I see drowning by ruining a $1,000 suit, but in the same moment that I make a wild guess that this $1,000 could save two lives if I put it toward medical research, then explicit expected value seems to indicate that I should opt for the latter.”

 The idea is that there’s something wrong with expected value calculations because they kind of tell us to take wild guesses, as long as the expected value is higher.
 I want to argue that there are two claims that we might want to vindicate in these sorts of cases.